reposurgeon enables risky operations that version-control systems

 Subversion dumpfiles; it may be useful in extracting portions of

 particularly gnarly Subversion repositories for conversion with

-This distribution supports a generic conversion workflow using these tools, and includes the DVCS Migration Guide that describes how to use it.
+This distribution supports a generic conversion workflow using these tools, and includes a long-form manual "Repository Editing and Conversion With Reposurgeon" (in the file repository-editing.html) that describes how to use it.

 Finally, an Emacs Lisp mode with useful functions for editing large comment message-boxes is included.

 See INSTALL.adoc for instructions on building the software and its prerequisites.

 advice on how to troubleshoot problems and report bugs.